StephenPierzchajlo/COVID-19---Canada/src/COVID_Canada.md

     ## 5 <NA>             Angola              -11.2  17.9  1/22/20     0      0
     ## 6 <NA>             Antigua and Barbuda  17.1 -61.8  1/22/20     0      0

+Now I only need to work with this single dataframe instead of 2.

 <br/>

-## Filtering Provinces
+## Filtering provinces

-Because I only want data from Canada, I need to filter out every other country.
+Because I only want Covid-19 data from Canada, I need to filter out every other non-Canadian country.

 ``` r
 # Subset Canadian provinces from total cumulative global cases data.